Waterloo & City line: Rolling stock

 A train of 1992 stock in its original Network SouthEast livery stands at Bank on the Waterloo & City line.

 Toward the end of the 1980s, the Class 487 rolling stock fleet built in the 1940s was increasingly unreliable.
 As part of the total route modernisation project by Network SouthEast (NSE), the decision was taken to purchase new vehicles as an addition to an order for new 1992 Stock trains by London Underground for the Central line.
 Five 4-car trains were ordered, albeit in Network SouthEast livery and no provision for automatic train operation.

 The trains were constructed in 1992–93 and were initially tested and commissioned on the Central line, before being delivered by road to Waterloo depot.
 Unlike the Class 487 trains, the new trains required a fourth rail traction current system, with a central aluminium negative rail installed as part of the upgrade works to the line.
 On 28 May 1993, all of the old rolling stock was withdrawn, the train service being suspended temporarily.
 A temporary bus service was run while the old rolling stock was physically removed and the new rolling stock brought in.
 The line reopened on 19 July 1993, with a peak service frequency of 3 1/2 minutes.
 In April 1994, the trains transferred to London Underground following the privatisation of British Rail.
 Despite this, the trains kept their NSE livery.

 In 2006, the 1992 stock trains were overhauled, refurbished and repainted as part of the line upgrade by Metronet.
 As part of the work, seats were replaced, CCTV was installed, and the original Network SouthEast livery was replaced by the London Underground corporate livery.
 A 500 tonne crane was required to lift the trains in and out of Waterloo depot, to allow the trains to be transported to Wabtec in Doncaster for the refurbishment work.

-Since its introduction, the stock on the Waterloo & City has diverged significantly from that used on the Central line through modifications, including the adoption of automatic train operation on the latter, that the two are no longer interchangeable; the Waterloo & City line continues to use train stops.